MvRens/Tapeti/docs/tapeticmd.rst

 -r, --remove
   If specified messages are acknowledged and removed from the queue.
 If not messages are kept.

+--skip <count>
+  Number of messages in the input to skip.
+Useful if a previous non-removing export was interrupted.

 -n <count>, --maxcount <count>
   Maximum number of messages to retrieve from the queue.
 If not specified all messages are exported.